QasimTalkin/nodeSolid/readme.md

 * call Stack - Js keeps track of the functions that are being called and when they are called, whenever a function is called, it is added to the call stack
 * call queue - any function that is delayed from running are added to the call back queue, when the background tasks are done, the functions in the call back queue are called
 * Event Loop - Determines what function/code to run next from the queue

+# Node directory access
+* `__dirname` - is a variable that is set to the absolute path of the current directory
+* `__filename` - is a variable that is set to the absolute path of the current file
+* `process.cwd()` - is a method that is used to get the current working directory
+* `process.chdir()` - is a method that is used to change the current working directory
+* `process.env` - is a variable that is set to the environment variables of the current process
+* `process.exit()` - is a method that is used to exit the process

+# node response methods
+* `res.writeHead` - is a method that is used to set the headers of the response
+* `res.sendFile` - is a method that is used to send a file to the client
+* `res.json` - is a method that is used to send a JSON object to the client
+* `res.send` - is a method that is used to send a string to the client
+* `res.end` - is a method that is used to end the response